 Frequently Asked Questions

 To obtain a free regional library card a patron must present two (2) forms of ID which have a current address (examples: driver’s license, a utility bill, printed check or a piece of mail and a photo ID (examples: driver’s license, student ID, State ID).
 The photo ID can double as one form of the address ID (as in the case of a driver’s license).
 Patrons under the age of 18 require a parent or legal guardian’s signature to obtain a library card and the parent/guardian must present the required ID.
 Children can obtain their own library card as soon as they are able to sign their own name.
 All patrons must sign their library card when it is presented to them which acknowledges their acceptance for the responsibility for all materials borrowed on the card and to abide by all Library rules.
 The patron agrees to report any change of address or loss of card to the library immediately.
-There is a $1.00 charge to issue a replacement library card and you must show identification in order to apply.
 NOTE: When you receive a replacement library card, the old barcode is deleted from your account and the lost card, should you find it, is no longer valid.
 The library card must be presented to borrow materials.
 The first time a patron uses a new library card there will be a limit of two (2) items that can be checked out.